flancia-coop/doc.anagora.org/social-coop-tech-group.md

 https://sso.tax

 Meet.coop
-- socialcoop.meet.coop is still down
+- socialcoop.meet.coop is still down, forgot to bring this up on friday meeting
--
+- Proposal to spend €1300 to recover recordings was approved, going ahead
+- Steve will sign up on the meet.coop forum

 ## 2026-03-04